storacha/mcp-storage-server/README.md

     # Storage Client Configuration
-    PRIVATE_KEY=                        # Required: The Storacha Agent private key that is authorized to upload files DELEGATION=                         # Optional: The base64 encoded delegation that authorizes the Agent owner of the private key to upload files
+    PRIVATE_KEY=                        # Required: The Storacha Agent private key that is authorized to upload files DELEGATION=                         # Optional: The base64 encoded delegation that authorizes the Agent owner of the private key to upload files.
+If not set, MUST be provided for each upload request.
     GATEWAY_URL=https://storacha.link   # Optional: Custom gateway URL for file retrieval (default: https://storacha.link)

     # File Limits